-Some of the major traditions also include Titan Carnival, RSO Fair, the Color Run, Walk, and Roll, Quad day, Diwali Night, The big Senate Fall Show, The Drag Ball, Dance Concerts, Undercover, Stand Up Against Cancer, All In for Wesleyan, Lunar New Year, Dance Marathon, BSU Banquet, Barrio Fiesta, and El Baile.
+Some of the major traditions also include Titan Carnival, RSO Fair, the Color Run, Walk, and Roll, Quad day, Diwali Night, The big Senate Fall Show, The Drag Ball, Dance Concerts, Undercover, Stand Up Against Cancer, All In for Wesleyan, Lunar New Year, Dance Marathon, BSU Banquet, Barrio Fiesta, El Baile, and the Unity Gala.
 Throughout the year there are also three annual All-University convocations, special lectures, nationally touring bands, comedians, and opportunities for newly discovered talent that rounds out the year.